Harry Tressler: Gemma Wilde

 After arriving on the AAU ward, Harry "wastes no time" in flirting with fellow doctor Gemma Wilde (Ty Glaser) and nurse Mary-Claire Carter (Niamh McGrady).
 Harry had a brief relationship with Gemma.
 She initially mistook him for a psychiatric consultant, but he later impressed her when he solved a case of a patient who thought she was a vampire.
 Knight confirmed that Harry was "a ladies man" and described Gemma and Harry's relationship as "love-hate" with a lot of game playing.
 Despite going out for a drink together, Harry ended up going home with Mary-Claire.
 Gemma and Harry later shared a kiss, but Glaser believed that Gemma would not enter into a relationship with him, as she had her career and her son to think about.
-She branded Harry "a bit of a player" and said "her recent kiss with Harry was a silly thing to do in hindsight – and she's put out that he doesn't seem interested in her her."
+She branded Harry "a bit of a player" and said "her recent kiss with Harry was a silly thing to do in hindsight – and she's put out that he doesn't seem interested in her."
 When Gemma's career was placed in jeopardy by Oliver Valentine (James Anderson), Harry tried to defend her.
 Gemma did not appreciate him trying to take control of the situation, as he was not fully aware of what happened with the patient.

 Harry and Gemma later competed against each other to win a spot in Ric's unique surgery session.
 They also fell out when a former friend of Harry's, Gareth "Gaz" Mason (Jay Taylor), was admitted to AAU following an all-night drinking session.
 Harry instantly recognised Gaz, but instead of telling Gemma that they were friends, Harry made himself scarce.
 When Gemma told him that Gaz had denied being a heavy drinker and wanted to be discharged, Harry came clean and admitted that he knew Gaz had a drinking problem.
 To make things up to Gemma, Harry gave her the spot in Ric's surgery session and arranged to look after her son, Finn (Finley Barrett).
 However, Finn soon fell ill and it appeared that he had taken an ecstasy tablet from Gaz's bag.
 Gemma blamed Harry for Finn's condition, but it soon emerged that Finn had the Norovirus.
 Ric later suspended Gemma for bringing her son onto the ward.